AusClimateService/npcp/reports/phase1/phase1_report.md

 ### Climatology

+> Summary: There's essentially no difference between the univariate bias correction methods
+> with respect to the daily minimum and maximum temperature climatologies.
+> While the raw RCM data is less biased than the raw GCM data,
+> it also makes no difference whether the GCM data is dynamically downscaled or not
+> prior to applying bias correction.

 With respect to daily minimum and maximum temperature, all the univariate bias correction methods do an almost perfect job of representing the observed (AGCD) 1980-2019 annual mean